polkadot-developers/substrate-docs/content/md/en/docs/tutorials/connect-relay-and-parachains/open-hrmp-channels.md

      - weight
      - cumulus

-    The followin example illustrates setting the parameters for this set of instructions:
+    The following example illustrates setting the parameters for this set of instructions:

     ```text
     polkadotXcm.send(